Are you worried about a criminal stealing your identity? You should be, and here’s why.

 Identity theft protection services, though, not only monitor your credit reports, but also look for fraudulent purchases or activity with your online bank or credit card accounts.
 Some even scour the dark web looking for criminals selling such information as your Social Security number, bank account information, birthdate or address.

 What service is best for you — credit monitoring or an ID theft protection service?
 That depends on whether you are willing to spend for the peace of mind that comes with more intense protection against identity theft.

 What is identity theft?

-When shopping around for a credit monitoring service, it's helpful to ask if the service tracks just one or all of your credit reports.
-Your credit reports, which collect all your credit data, are compiled by the three major CRAs, Experian, Equifax and TransUnion.
-These credit reports track your applications for new credit, your payment history and the amount of debt you have, among other things.
-Your three credit reports may be a little different, because not all of the financial institutions you do business with necessarily report back to all three of the major CRAs.
-Credit monitoring could alert you if a company checks your credit history or if a new credit card account or loan is opened in your name, among other things that directly affect your credit, according to the Federal Trade Commission (FTC).
+When shopping for a credit monitoring service, ask if the service tracks just one or all three of your credit reports.
+These credit reports track your applications for new credit, your payment history, and the amount of debt you've racked up.
+Each of your three credit reports might contain slightly different information because not all of the financial institutions you do business with necessarily report back to all three of the major bureaus.

 Identity theft protection services